NHM-London-Bioinformatics/pipelines-sop/README.md

 ## Genome Skimming

-We are in the process of developing a new nf-core pipeline, called [genomeskim](https://nf-co.re/genomeskim).
-Watch this space.
+We have developed a new nf-core pipeline, called [nf-core genomeskim](https://nf-co.re/genomeskim) for organelle assembly and genome statistics from genome skims.
+[Click here](genomeskim.md) to read our guide to running genomeskim on the NHM HPC.